-Tim Osborn On 1 May 2015, the First-Tier Tribunal unanimously dismissed David Holland’s appeal for copies of the Zero-Order Draft (ZOD) of the IPCC’s Fourth Assessment Report (AR4).
+Tim Osborn [This article was subsequently revised and posted on the Climate Lab Book blog.]
+On 1 May 2015, the First-Tier Tribunal unanimously dismissed David Holland’s appeal for copies of the Zero-Order Draft (ZOD) of the IPCC’s Fourth Assessment Report (AR4).
 Their decision is available here.
-They consider Holland’s appeal to be “entirely without merit”.
-This decision might just bring to a close the long history of Freedom […]
+They consider Holland’s appeal to be “entirely without merit”. […]

 Tim Osborn http://enthusiasmscepticismscience.wordpress.com/global-temperature-graphs/#Early Useful compilation of NH and/or global temperature estimates for last decades, centuries, millennium or more, including some early examples.

-Tim Osborn Unfortunately WordPress now seems to cache hot-linked images, so the linked images shown here are no longer the latest images available.
-HadCRUT4 current year’s temperature GISTEMP current year’s temperature GISTEMP global monthly temperature anomalies University of Colorado global-mean sea level NOAA Laboratory for Satellite Altimetry global-mean sea level ESRL multivariate ENSO index NHC […]
+Tim Osborn Unfortunately WordPress sometimes seems to cache hot-linked images, so the linked images shown here may not be the latest images available.
+Click the link to the sources for the latest.
+HadCRUT4 current year’s temperature GISTEMP current year’s temperature GISTEMP global monthly temperature anomalies University of Colorado global-mean sea level NOAA Laboratory for Satellite […]

 Tim Osborn [This article was subsequently revised and posted on the UEA website.]
 Recent accusations (here, leading to more hot air across parts of the blogosphere, e.g. here) that the Climatic Research Unit (CRU) promoted tree-ring results that fit some preconceived view (e.g. of modern temperatures exceeding those during Medieval times) or curtailed other work […]